The House of Belonging

 “Me and Betty…” he said, the cheerful melancholy of remembering taking over.
 “We were together almost every day from the moment we met.
 Loving her was as easy as breathing, in and out, awake or asleep, even when she drove me crazy.”

-Rebecca tilted quizzically, as if to inquire without being rude enough to ask aloud.
+Rebecca tilted quizzically, as if to inquire, when that would be, without being rude enough to ask aloud.

 He sighed.
 “Like when she was apologizing for dying.”
 He dropped the half-finished toy to the table.
 “As if she chose to die in some shitty, charity hospital.”